cjlearn/pressent-tdd/README.md

 1. Decide what you want to change, it should be a small thing, only part of a feature
+    - the first test for a feature is often the _happy path_ test. this test forces you to actually compile but only covers the simplest case
+    - _top-down_ your code. write code as if you already have the function and other parts you need. your code won't compile until you make sure those things are available--_you are letting your test decide what to implement_
 1. Write a test that will only pass if you successfully make the change.
 Verify that the test fails.
 You are now _red_
 1. Write code that causes the test to pass.
 You must check all your